 This is a temporary 12 month post (35 hours per week) based in our offices in Shotts, North Lanarkshire.
 We offer flexible working arrangements and will consider part time hours for this position.
 Travel within Central Scotland will be required; a clean driving licence and access to a car are essential.

 The closing date for applications is Friday 20 October 2017.

-Interviews will be held on 8 and 9 November 2016.
+Interviews will be held on Tuesday 21 February 2017.

 This is an unpaid position, expenses remunerated.

 Board membership offers a fantastic opportunity for an individual to support the delivery of the CSGN Vision, which is to ‘transform Central Scotland into a place where the environment adds value to the economy and where people’s lives are enriched by its quality’.

 We are looking for individuals with a range of appropriate skills and experience to add to the capacity of the board, particularly an individual who can demonstrate recent and relevant financial experience, or someone who has a background in private sector development.
 We particularly welcome applications from groups currently under-represented on our board such as women, disabled people and people aged under 40.